TRANSPARENT PRODUCTION PROCESS

 We deliver the final video as a full HD 1080p 25fps MP4 file (4K available), through WeTransfer.

 A previsualisation (previs) is simply a way of visualising complex scenes in a 3D animation before moving on to the more detailed and time consuming parts of the process and without committing to the long render times associated with 3D.

 It allows us to experiment with different staging and art direction options, such as lighting, camera position and motion without having to incur the time costs of actual production.

 A previs is often initially presented as a greyscale render like the one shown here.
 This type of previs is fast to export and, since no colours or materials are applied, helps separate the story from the style.

-This low quality, grainy render can still take a significant time to export but is substantially faster than the time taken for the final render.
 This version is used to judge details such as lighting, colours, reflections and transparency.
 It is the final sign off stage of the project before delivery.